 Which is where London buses come in.

 Ever waited for a London bus?
-Read this excerpt from Corona Crime and you’ll get the picture.
+Read this excerpt from Corona Crime, “When waiting for a London bus is pure pleasure“, and you’ll get the picture.